Back in my freshman year, I remember questioning why we were required to take a public speaking seminar.

 If you are going to be giving a presentation via an online platform you’ve never used before, do a test run with organizers.
 In addition to the usual mic and camera checks, do you know how to private message an organizer if needed?

 Can you see where audience members may be asking questions?

 Are there any cues you’ll receive from organizers and have you checked out that those are functioning together?

 Will you be able to insert poll questions or use other interactive elements to engage listeners/viewers in real-time?

 I’ll be the first to admit that feedback can hurt.
 After all, no one wants to be told what they aren’t good at.

-A few days ago, my colleagues alerted me to the At&T “Just OK is Not OK” campaign.
-First off, the commercials are pretty funny and second, the broader point being, we don’t want just OK – we want the best.
+The commercials are pretty funny but the point is that we don’t want just OK – we want the best.

-If you want to be a great public speaker, spend time learning from the best.
+And if you want to be a great public speaker, put in the time to learn from the best.